Joni Ernst: Personal life

 In 1992, Ernst (then Joni Culver) married Gail Ernst.
 The Ernsts have one child.
 On August 27, 2018, Ernst announced that she and her husband were in the process of obtaining a divorce.
-In a sworn affidavit, Ernst stated that she had declined then-candidate Trump's offer to be his vice-presidential running mate because Gail "hated any successes [she] had and would belittle [her] and get angry any time [she] would achieve a goal", and that she made "sacrifices... out of concern for Gail and [their] family."
-Gail said that he "gave up his aspirations" to support Ernst's pursuit of her political ambitions.
+In a sworn affidavit, Ernst said she had declined Trump's offer to be his vice-presidential running mate because "it wasn't the right thing for me or my family."
 The divorce was finalized in January 2019, with Joni Ernst alleging that Gail had verbally and mentally abused her and on one occasion physically assaulted her.
 The Ernsts accused each other of infidelity; both denied the respective accusations.

 In her first interview after her divorce, Ernst revealed that she had been raped in college.

-Ernst is a lifetime member of the Montgomery County Republican Women, Veterans of Foreign Wars Post 2265, Montgomery County Court of Honor, Altrusa, PEO Chapter HB, the National Rifle Association, and the Montgomery County Farm Bureau.
+Ernst is a lifetime member of the Montgomery County Republican Women, Veterans of Foreign Wars Post 2265, Montgomery County Court of Honor, Altrusa, PEO and Chapter HB, the National Rifle Association of America.
 Her church is Mamrelund Lutheran Church in Stanton, Iowa, of the Evangelical Lutheran Church in America (ELCA) denomination.

 On June 13, 2018, federal judge Linda Reade sentenced Joseph Dierks, of Waterloo, Iowa, to six years in prison for threatening "to kill or otherwise harm" Ernst on Twitter.
 The sentence, which exceeds sentencing guidelines, was imposed on Dierks for disparaging comments he made about Reade and threats against the case prosecutor and his children, and against black corrections officers while awaiting trial.

-As of 2018, according to OpenSecrets.org, Ernst's net worth was negative, owing more than $196,000.

 In May 2020, she published her memoir, Daughter of the Heartland: My Ode to the Country That Raised Me.

+In March 2025, ProPublica reported that, according to multiple sources, Ernst had romantic relationships with a "legislative affairs official" for the Navy in 2019 and "the general who oversaw" the Air Force's "lobbying before Congress" at some point before the Inspector General for the Air Force completed a report on that general's behavior in 2023; these relationships raised conflict of interest questions about Ernst, who was serving on the Armed Services Committee at the time.
+Ernst's spokesperson called reports about her alleged romantic relationships with military officials "gossip by the fake news media", adding that any indication otherwise was a "slanderous lie—full stop".